 “The unsafe US”

-Chinese parents say that they fear discrimination against their children since Trump’s election.
+Chinese parents say that they fear discrimination against their children since Trump’s election and Covid-19.
 The violent crimes against non-whites also disturb them.
 The recent media coverage of gun violence, they conclude that US is not safe.

-Many students enquire if they can apply to US and Canada or other countries at the same time.
+Many students inquire if they can apply to the US, or Canada or any other countries at the same time.
 Still those students who get into top-ranked US universities and can afford tuition does not mind the concerns.